Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 and you get an easy to learn GUI design alternative to WIMP
 that you can start using right away.

-## Recommended IDEs, building wxWidgets and EngageIDE
+## Recommended IDEs, building wxWidgets and the InterUnit UI API
-The EngagementManager API is implemented in a single file EngagementManager.cpp
+The API is implemented in a single file EngagementManager.cpp
 that uses the wxWidgets cross-platform app design libraries.
 To build it you first have to download and build the wxWidgets libraries
 for your development platform.

-We recommend using the current development version of wxWidgets which is 3.2.2.1.
+We recommend using the current development version of wxWidgets which is 3.3.1.
 You can get help for setting up wxWidgets on your PC from this forum:
 https://forums.wxwidgets.org/viewforum.php?f=19&sid=0083f4684647607be2aef5bc34b48d82.
 The build process for the library depends on your platform: